Queen Elizabeth’s ‘Blood Princesses’ Eugenie, Beatrice And Parents Prince Andrew And Sarah Ferguson Show Public They Can Be Likable Royals

 A photo posted by V (@ladyandtherose) on

-It appears that the Yorks are taking the lead from the Cambridges on how to communicate with the public and show a less formal side of their family.
-Inquistr has previously reported that William and Kate regularly send out formal thank you notes.
-Last spring, they sent out notes to those well wishers who sent congratulations on their anniversary.
+It appears that the Duke and former Duchess of York are taking the lead from the Duke and Duchess of Cambridge on how to communicate with the public and show a less formal side of their family.
+The Inquistr has previously reported that William and Kate regularly send out formal thank you notes.
+Last spring, they sent out notes to those well-wishers who sent congratulations on their anniversary.
 Along with Prince Harry, William and Catherine have sent out congratulations to the Olympic athletes that represented Great Britain.
 Not only are these notes gracious, but the receivers are elated, often posting the cards on social media.

 Beautiful photo of Beatrice & Eugenie on steps of St Paul's after Service of Thanksgiving – 10th June.